abinit/abinit/doc/tutorial/elastic.md

   * [[rfelfd]]

 If not yet done (see end of previous section), copy *telast_2.abi* into *Work_elast* and start the calculation while you read (less than 2 minutes on a standard 3GHz machine).
-We will assume that you know which command to use to launch ABINIT ...
+We now assume that you know which command to use to launch ABINIT.
 Look at *telast_2.abi* in your editor to follow the discussion.

 {% dialog tests/tutorespfn/Input/telast_2.abi %}